jamesmoss/jamesmoss.github.com/_posts/2011-12-31-save-time-with-ssh-aliases.md

 Installation is simple:

-    $ git clone git://github.com/jamesmoss/ssh-host-aliases.git
+    $ git clone git://github.com/jamesmoss/ssh-alias.git
-    $ cd ssh-host-aliases
+    $ cd ssh-alias
-    $ chmod +x .
+    $ chmod +x ./*

-To add a host run `./new-ssh-alias.rb` and follow the prompts.
+To add a host run `./ssh-alias-new.rb` and follow the prompts.
 The script also takes care of transferring your public key to the server so you won't have to re-enter your password every time you connect.

-If you want to remove an alias use `./delete-ssh-alias.rb` and follow the prompts. `./list-ssh-aliases.rb` will print a list of every alias you've got setup.
+If you want to remove an alias use `./ssh-alias-delete.rb` and follow the prompts. `./ssh-alias-list.rb` will print a list of every alias you've got setup.

-The code is up on [github](https://github.com/jamesmoss/ssh-host-aliases) if you want to fork or send a pull request.
+The code is up on [github](https://github.com/jamesmoss/ssh-alias) if you want to fork or send a pull request.
 This is my first proper ruby project, so go easy on me.